 Andrew & Polly make music for kids, and their cute and catchy songs show up in their podcast, Ear Snacks.
 The episodes revolve around a theme, with activities for kids — like a scavenger hunt for clocks — and interviews with experts.
 The one about the U.S. Census includes a song about mail, while the decoding bugs episode talks about caterpillars as well as computer coding.

 Thinking up endless stories can put a strain on your creativity, so why not let Story Time take over sometimes?
 The tales are between 10 and 15 minutes, and each has an age rating.
-Many are for 5 and up, but you’ll find some suitable for 3- and 4-year-olds as well.
+Many are for ages five and up, but you’ll find some suitable for three and four-year-olds as well.
 The calming narration makes them perfect for bedtime.

 Music snobs lucked out when some of their favorite musicians became parents and started making kid-friendly songs.
 This podcast is two hours of tunes from the likes of Caspar Babypants, Secret Agent 23 Skidoo, and Recess Monkey.
 Never heard of ‘em?
 You’ll also hear songs from the Walkmen’s Walter Martin, Weezer’s Rivers Cuomo, and They Might Be Giants.

 Yet another podcast primed for a dance party.
 There’s definitely some overlap with Saturday Morning, but Spare the Rock’s playlist includes more artists you’re likely to find at an aging hipster’s dinner party, like Mates of State, Thao & the Get Down Stay Down, Folk Implosion, and Me First and the Gimme Gimmes.
 In between, you’ll still hear plenty of jams about pirates, monsters, colors, and space.